ryanmeinzer-codingscape/matrix/README.md

 ## When

-This will be launched by May 27th, 2021.
+This will be launched by May 27th, 2021 with a total of four engineering build days (25 hours).

 ## Who